The Clopton Family Association

 We have hundreds of satisfied members who continue to maintain their affiliation with the CFA.
 It's simple to join, just pay annual dues online or mail in your check (mailing address is on the lineage form) to begin receiving your newsletter and to be eligible to attend our exciting reunions.
 To help us determine how you fit into the Clopton family tree, we also request that you download and fill out a CFA Registration Form then upload it through our website, email it to membership@cloptonfamily.net, or mail it to our Secretary/Treasurer (address is on the form).

-Speaking of reunions ... because our members are as adventurous as our Clopton ancestors who spread westward as the United States expanded, we gather every two years at a different site in the U.S. (see past reunions) and every six years we travel to Suffolk, England where we visit Long Melford, Lavenhem, Holy Trinity Church, Kentwell Hall (home of our Cloptons for over 200 years), the Village of Hadleigh (whose mayor still pays the oldest rent in England to one of our ancestors), and other sites with ancient Clopton family connections for a week of fun and exploration.
+Speaking of reunions ... because our members are as adventurous as our Clopton ancestors who spread westward as the United States expanded, although impacted in the recent past by CoVid restrictions, we gather every two years at a different site in the U.S. (see past reunions) and every six years we travel to Suffolk, England where we visit Long Melford, Lavenhem, Holy Trinity Church, Kentwell Hall (home of our Cloptons for over 200 years), the Village of Hadleigh (whose mayor still pays the oldest rent in England to one of our ancestors), and other sites with ancient Clopton family connections for a week of fun and exploration.
 We're going back; won't you join us?
 Check out CFA Events for updates, and contact our CFA Vice-President at reunions@cloptonfamily.net for more information.